40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: League of United Latin American Citizens

 Requirements: (a) Reside in one of the following cities and surrounding areas: Oxnard, CA San Diego, CA Colorado Springs, CO Miami, FL Kansas City, MO Albuquerque NM Philadelphia, PA Bayamon, PR Austin, TX Corpus Christi, TX Houston, TX Dallas, TX El Paso, TX San Antonio, TX Vancouver, WA, (b) Must be a graduating high school senior, (c) Must be a Hispanic student accepted into and planning to attend a full-time program in engineering leading to a bachelor’s degree at an accredited college or university in the U.S (d) Have a cumulative high school grade point average of at least 3.5 on a 4.0 scale or the equivalent, (e) Must have scored 29 or higher on the ACT test, or 1350 or higher on the SAT test (sum of critical reading and mathematics scores), (f) U. S. Citizen or have the legal right to work in the U.S. without requiring sponsorship now or in the future.
-Please visit the scholarship website for more information.

 The ExxonMobil Engineering Scholarship encourages Hispanic high school seniors who are pursuing a degree in engineering.
 There is one scholarship awarded for $20,000, paid over four years, and twelve scholarships awarded for $2,000.